OSAMA263/random/README.md

 #this repo contains random and diffrent stuff that i learned : https://osama263.github.io/random/

--Intership task for a jop (spoilters..they didnt hire me)
+-Intership task for a job (spoilers..they didnt hire me)

 -slides images from diffrent Y position when u scroll